mohammadrizwan002/credit_card_fraud_detection/README.md

-💳 Credit Card Fraud Detection using Machine Learning (This is the project for AI&ML Internship)
+💳 Credit Card Fraud Detection using Machine Learning (This is the project for AI&ML Internship-ELEVATE LABS JUNE 2025)

 🔍 Objective
 Build a machine learning model to detect fraudulent credit card transactions using both supervised and unsupervised algorithms, and provide a user-friendly interface through a web app.